liuyanice/LD-MOQ/README.md

-# SemiDiff: A Quaternion Neural Network for Semi-Supervised Vessel Segmentation with Latent Diffusion Model
+# Multi-View Orientational Quaternion Network with Latent Diffusion Model for Semi-Supervised Vessel Segmentation

-We propose SemiDiff, a novel semi-supervised learning (SSL) framework based on the latent diffusion model and quaternion neural network.
-This framework consists of two stages.
-In the first stage, the latent diffusion model is utilized to generate unlabeled data, reducing the labelling burden.
-In the second stage, we address two key challenges in semi-supervised vessel segmentation.
-Firstly, we integrate a differentiable and reversible geometric transformation to augment the data, effectively leveraging the capabilities of consistency-based SSL.
-Secondly, SemiDiff adopts a novel quaternion convolutional network that efficiently captures vessel curve structure features in complex background, enabling it to self-attend to tiny vessels in both horizontal and vertical space.
+We propose LD-MOQ, a multi-view orientational quaternion network with latent diffusion model for semi-supervised vessel segmentation.
+LD-MOQ involves two stages.
+In the first stage, a latent diffusion model is used to expand the pool of unlabeled data, which reduces the workload of data annotation and addresses the privacy issue related to vessel data collection.
+In the second stage, we innovatively propose a multi-view orientational quaternion network to capture global feature embeddings in the horizontal and vertical views of multi-dimensional quaternion space, and enhance perception of vessels in the geometric orientation.
+Moreover, we introduce an end-to-end reversible geometric transformation to enhance the training data, effectively utilizing the capabilities of consistency-based SSL, resulting in improved segmentation accuracy.
+The experiments of across domain vessel datasets demonstrate the effectiveness of LD-MOQ in bridging probability distribution knowledge to the segmentation network and enhancing the semantic representation of vessel images.

 ![SemiDiff Framework](./Image/Framework.png)